Chengcheng-Xiao/VASP2WAN90_v2_fix/README.md

 *2. The correctness of this patch has been checked against the WANNIER90 (version 1.2) on several cases.

-*3. Currently `proj_s_qaxis` cannot be specified and all spinor projection will default to `[0,0,1]` axis.

-*4. Any result obtained by this patch should be carefully checked by yourself.
+*3. Any result obtained by this patch should be carefully checked by yourself.
 USE THIS AT YOUR OWN RISK.